 When considering the use of water for the cleaning of infants, parents can sometimes be confused about the differences between tap, boiled, bottled and sterile water.
-In addition, research has identified that hospital care teams can have concerns relating to the purity of hospital tap water and the risk of colonising infants with water-borne organisms.2
+In addition, research has identified that hospital care teams can have concerns relating to the purity of hospital tap water and the risk of colonizing infants with waterborne organisms.2

 This article discusses different water sources and the quality of each in addition to explaining why the water contained in WaterWipes is purer than cooled, boiled water.